Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](Images/Showcase_2.png)

 The Cypress FRAM I bought came without dot to indicate pin 1 so I used the notch to orient it.
-I've swapped with a RAMTRON and I'm 100% sure that the orientation is correct.
+I've swapped with a RAMTRON and I'm 100% sure that the orientation notch/dot down is correct.

 ![](Images/Showcase_3.png)